tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/3/LessonPlan.md

 * What is Markdown?

-  > Markdown is a lightweight markup language that contains syntax for adding formatting elements to plain text documents.
+  **Answer:** Markdown is a lightweight markup language that contains syntax for adding formatting elements to plain text documents.

 * Why use Markdown?

-  > Markdown provides features for created visually enhanced documents that are rendered on the web, most commonly used for documents such as README files or online forum discussion posts.
+  **Answer:** Markdown provides features for created visually enhanced documents that are rendered on the web, most commonly used for documents such as README files or online forum discussion posts.

 * What are some common Markdown features?